This post may contain affiliate links. Read my disclosure policy.

 Source: WebMD

-How to Make Creamy Vegetable Soup
+How to Make Vegetable Soup for Colds

-Saute the veggies.
+- Saute the veggies.
 In a large heavy-bottomed pot, heat the olive oil over medium heat.
 Add the onion, garlic, ginger, and turmeric, and saute for several minutes until the onions start to soften and become translucent.
 Add the remaining vegetables, and salt and pepper, and saute for several minutes longer.

-Simmer till soft.
+- Simmer till soft.
 Add the lemon juice, and stir to coat the vegetables.
 Pour chicken or vegetable broth into the pot, cayenne, and additional salt and pepper, if desired.
 Bring to a boil, cover, and simmer for 10-15 minutes, or until the veggies are soft.

-You have a couple of options to puree the veggies to make an ultra creamy vegetable soup:
+You have a couple of options to puree the veggies to make an ultra-creamy vegetable soup:

 - Immersion blender – you’ll have fewer dishes to wash when you puree your soup right in the pot you are using to cook it when you use a stick or hand blender.

 - Blender – you’ll need to blend it in portions because you don’t want to overfill the blender to avoid spilling hot soup on yourself.
-Also, to avoid burns, blend slolwy to start, holding a towel over the top and venting the steam occasionally so that the hot steam does not build up and cause the pressure to pop the lid off.
+Also, to avoid burns, blend slowly to start, holding a towel over the top and venting the steam occasionally so that the hot steam does not build up and cause the pressure to pop the lid off.

 - Add some crackers.
 Crush a few of your favorite crackers or make Gluten Free Cheddar Crackers.